sbseltzer/kioku-srs/PRINCIPLES.md

 1. Non-Critical Failure.
 This is recoverable, and often preventable.
 It is up to the user how to handle this, but the API must clearly specify what manner to detect with.

 ### Bailing
+Bailing is something that is often meant to result in program termination because recovery is infeasible.
 Bailing must always trigger a helpful log message and output to stderr before bailing.

 Bailing should not necessarily abort.
 Since the API is meant to be used by a server, it's important to give the server a chance to clean up it's resources so relaunching doesn't have resource acquisition problems.
 There are two options:
 1. Give the user a jump point.
 1. Give the user a callback setter.

+A jump point is preferable as it's more flexible and does not add a new stack frame (as far as I'm aware).

 ### Handling/Preventing Failure
 Functions that can fail in non-critical ways should strive to suggest only one way of recovering from a failure.
 They must provide some mechanism to help the user prevent failure.
 This encourages the user to lean toward preventative strategies.